Off-Street Parking Review

 - Fewer parking stalls required for rental housing

-- New parking stall requirements for developments downtown and in village centres
+- New parking stall requirements for Urban Villages and Town Centres

-- More secure bicycle parking stalls required in multi-residential and commercial development
+- New regulations relating to bicycle parking stalls in multi-residential and commercial development

 The following five discussion papers were developed at the conclusion of each project phase: